The Dodd-Frank Act Enabling SEC Whistleblowers & CFTC Whistleblowers - Brown, LLC

 • Transparency: Under the law, financial institutions must disclose detailed information about their operations, such as trading positions and risk exposures.
 This data assists investors and consumers in making educated decisions about where to invest their money and how to protect themselves from financial risks.

-• Accountability: The law establishes new regulatory bodies, such as the Consumer Financial Protection Bureau (CFPB), to hold entitites accountable for their actions.
+• Accountability: The law establishes new regulatory bodies, such as the Consumer Financial Protection Bureau (CFPB), to hold entities accountable for their actions.
 The CFPB arguably has the authority to investigate and punish financial institutions that engage in abusive practices.

 • Fairness: The law prohibits financial market discrimination, such as redlining, the practice of denying loans or other financial services to people in specific neighborhoods.
 The law also requires financial institutions to provide product and service disclosures in plain language that consumers can understand.